It is an antidepressant that works by restoring the balance of natural chemicals (neurotransmitters) in the brain.

 It is also commonly used in the geriatric population.

-In this age group is used to combat insomnia that cause a decrease in body weight, this treatment can benefit this group of patients with sedation and an induced weight gain.
+This age group is used to combat insomnia that causes a decrease in body weight; this treatment can benefit this group of patients with sedation and an induced weight gain.

 Mechanism of action

-An important characteristic in its mechanism of action is its effect as an antagonist of histamine 1.
+An essential characteristic of its mechanism of action is its effect as an antagonist of histamine 1.